 Day 5 Granada

-Granada – Definitely one of our favorite cities in Spain.
+Granada is one of our favorite cities in Spain.
 Despite its vast size, this Andalusian pearl offers more of a small-town feeling.
 With its grandiose tapas and the Arabic-style Alhambra, which can be seen almost from all over the Old Town, this city in southern Spain will captivate simply everyone.

 Things you shouldn’t miss in Granada